ucsd-cse131-s18/pa2-grading/index.md

 As usual, full summaries of the instructions we use are at [this assembly guide](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html).

+### Print Return Value from BOA in C
+When BOA returns, it saves the return value in register EAX.
+In C, return value goes into EAX by convention.
+Then, it is saved in the `result` variable.
+You need to print the return value in C. Since in BOA, values are tagged, you need to do bitwise manipulations before printing the values in C.

+For example, if the return value is `0xFFFFFFFE` or 0x7FFFFFFE, you should print `true\n` or `false\n`.
+If the return value is a `0xFFFFFFF7`, you should print `-5\n`.
+Otherwise print the value in using this printf format `Unknown value: %#010x\n`.

 ### FAQ
 #### What is well_formed_e supposed to do?
 `well_formed_e is` supposed to return a list of static errors from your source program found during compilation.